moderntribe/square-one/docs/getting-started/03_build.md

 We use [Composer](https://getcomposer.org/) to maintain PHP dependencies.
 This allows us to **not** version control stuff that is already version controlled elsewhere.

+### Installing Dependencies via Composer

+On host machine:
+`composer isntall`

+If using SquareOne Global Docker:
+`so composer install`

 ### Composer in Docker
 Traditionally, composer projects use the native `composer` command (e.g. `composer install`, `composer update`).
 Because SquareOne operates in Docker containers, we cannot rely on composer